 Dogwoods are either trees or shrubs.
 Gray dogwood is a native shrub.
-Dogwoods, even native species, are often affected by many pests and diseases.
-Not the case with the gray dogwood; it’s a healthy variety that resists the diseases common to many dogwoods.
+Although many dogwoods, even native species, are often affected by many pests and diseases, this is not the case with the gray dogwood.
+It’s a healthy variety that resists the diseases common to many dogwoods.
 The gray dogwood’s numerous small, creamy white flowers are less showy than the ones of the flowering dogwood, but it compensates by being relatively disease-free and highly adaptable to many difficult conditions, such as dry, wet, or poor soil.

 |Botanical Name||Cornus racemosa|